mautic/mautic-documentation/pages/03.Setup/05.Installing Tracking Script/docs.en.md

     mt('send', 'pageview');
     </script>

-You should change the site URL (replace example.com/mautic with the URL to your Mautic instance) in the script example provided, but it's recommended to copy it from the tracking settings in your instance.
+You should change the site URL - replace `example.com/mautic` with the URL to your Mautic instance - in the script example provided, but it's recommended to copy it from the tracking settings in your instance.

 Checkout [Contact Monitoring][contact-monitoring] for more details.